The UK Government’s Nationality & Borders Bill, the anti-refugee bill, will have a serious impact for survivors and victims of trafficking.

 - Trafficking is considered child trafficking if the victim is under 18 years old, in which case there is no need to prove that any means were employed against the child

-- The Scottish Guardianship Service provides a Guardian to children who have been trafficked, the children we support have been variously exploited in labour exploitation, sexual exploitation and criminal exploitation, for example in nail bars or in cannabis cultivation
+- Guardianship Scotland provides a Guardian to children who have been trafficked, the children we support have been variously exploited in labour exploitation, sexual exploitation and criminal exploitation, for example in nail bars or in cannabis cultivation

 - Trafficking happens to people with British citizenship as well as migrants and people in search of sanctuary